Wall Street Pummels Stellantis N.V. (STLA) After Recent Earnings Report

 Is It Worth Investing in Stellantis N.V.
 (NYSE :STLA) Right Now?

 Stellantis N.V.
-(NYSE:STLA) scored a price-to-earnings ratio above its average ratio, recording 2.70 x from its present earnings ratio.
+(NYSE:STLA) scored a price-to-earnings ratio above its average ratio, recording 2.54 x from its present earnings ratio.
+Opinions of the stock are interesting as 17 analysts out of 24 who provided ratings for Stellantis N.V. declared the stock was a “buy,” while 2 rated the stock as “overweight,” 5 rated it as “hold,” and 0 as “sell.”

 Top 5 Cheap Stocks to Own Right Now